What are the qualifying conditions for medical marijuana in Arizona?

 A patient can only designate 2 caregivers at the same time.

-Can I obtain medical marijuana from out of state and transport it to PA while they wait for it to become available?
+Can I obtain medical marijuana from out of state and transport it to PA while I wait for my card?

 Only a minor under 18 years of age with a serious medical condition may obtain medical marijuana from another state through a parent, legal guardian, caregiver, or spouse.
 For up to two years following the effective date of the Act, Section 2106 of the Medical Marijuana Act provides that if a parent, legal guardian, caregiver or spouse of a minor under 18 years of age with a serious medical condition lawfully obtains medical marijuana from another state, territory or country to be administered to that minor, the parent, legal guardian, caregiver or spouse does not violate the Act, or the Pennsylvania Controlled Substance, Drug, Device and Cosmetic Act.
 The form of marijuana obtained in the other state must be in the form made lawful by Pennsylvania’s Medical Marijuana Program.
 Patients, parents, legal guardians, caregivers and spouses also must comply with the application and certification requirements of the Act, as developed by the department.
 The department intends to publish a temporary regulation regarding the implementation of Section 2106.